Zhang Haijie: Mediacorp

 After three years off the air, Zhang announced on 7 January 2008, that she would return to broadcasting on MediaCorp TV Channel 8, and would assume duties as a news anchor on 15 February 2008, reporting on the 2008 Singapore Government Financial Budget.

 Since 1 May 2008, she has been anchoring News Tonight (previously known as News 8 at Ten) every weeknight on Mediacorp Channel 8, one of two Mandarin Chinese free-to-air television channels in Singapore.

 In an interview in 2009, Zhang was quoted as telling reporters that she no longer held any expectation of winning an award.
 Zhang said her perception of life changed greatly after a close friend of hers had a brain tumour in 2007, which made her treasure life more and do what she loves most - newsreading.
 She added that the audience support garnered for her would be the best form of recognition.

 In January 2011, an online Facebook page was set up in a bid to garner audience support for Zhang to win her long overdue Best News Presenter prize.
 Many netizens have also expressed support for Zhang in various online forums.
 However, Zhang did not win the award once again in 2011.
 Her poor public relations skill was thought to be a contributing factor as to why she has never won despite being widely acknowledged as one of the finer news presenters in the industry with vast experience.
 Zhang was once quoted as saying to reporters: "I once told my superior this – The TV station employed me all the way from China to come here to work, not to make friends."

 Zhang finally won the award in 2012 for her broadcasts and live analysis with political analysts for the 2011 Singaporean general election and 2011 Singaporean presidential election.

-Awards and achievements

 Personal life

 Zhang was born on 28 August 1971 in Xi'an, China.
 She is the youngest child of a school-principal father and an architect mother.
 She has two older sisters and an older brother.

 She is single and has said she does not mind going for match-making sessions to find a partner.

 Zhang became a Singaporean citizen in 2003.